lindig/xen-api/doc/content/design/migration-compression.md

 ## API Design

-* VM.migrate API and `xe vm-migrate` remain unchanged.
+* VM.pool_migrate API and `xe vm-migrate` remain unchanged.
 Both accept an optional boolean value that indicates whether to use compression or not.
 In the absence of this parameter, the default is taken from `Pool.migration_compression` (which is currently `false`).